timescale/docs/api/refresh_continuous_aggregate.md

 Refresh all buckets of a continuous aggregate in the refresh window given by `window_start` and `window_end`.

-A continuous aggregate materializes aggregates in time buckets (for example, min, max, average over 1 day worth of data), as determined by the `time_bucket` interval specified when the continuous aggregate was created.
+A continuous aggregate materializes aggregates in time buckets.
+For example, min, max, average over 1 day worth of data, and is determined by the `time_bucket` interval.
 Therefore, when refreshing the continuous aggregate, only buckets that completely fit within the refresh window are refreshed.
-In other words, it is not possible to compute the aggregate over, for example, half a bucket.
+In other words, it is not possible to compute the aggregate over, for an incomplete bucket.
 Therefore, any buckets that do not fit within the given refresh window are excluded.

 The function expects the window parameter values to have a time type that is